Deluxecoder12/Factory-Focus/ProjectDescription.md

 ### CI/CD Pipeline:

-Implement a CI/CD pipeline using GitLab CI/CD to automate the build, test, and deployment process.
+Implement a CI/CD pipeline using GitHub Actions to automate the build, test, and deployment process.

 ## Benefits: